CEITEC-CTLAB/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have made corresponding changes to the documentation.
 - [ ] I have tested my code to make sure it behaves as expected.
 - [ ] (Recommended) I have added automated tests for my code
+- [ ] I have rebased my issue branch on the most up-to-date state of `main`